pedromolina1986/Profile/README.md

 3 - Using javascript to fill experience in the about page (about.html/about.js) 4 - Tab control in the Tutorials (portfolio.html)
 5 - Usage of components header and footer in all pages.
+6 - Using static pages (home, contact, tutorials) and dynamic pages (blog, about);

+Refereces:
+1 - ChatGPT:
+1.a -  Tutorial page (portfolio.html): Some of cheat sheets from CSS, Javascript and HTML content.
+Prompt - Give me examples of elements and how to use (HTML, CSS, Javascript).
+The result a inserted in my HTML for the cheat sheets.
+1.b - Blog (blog.js) - Blog text content.

+2 - About page (about.html) - Google search "Resume html page style".
+Chosen style image in the folder /references/Resume.png as a reference to create

+3 - Blog (blog.html) - Google search "Blog html page style", Chosen style image in the folder /references/blog.webp as a reference to create

+ 4 - Tutorials (portfolio.html) - https://css-tricks.com/snippets/css/a-guide-to-flexbox/ as reference for the design and knowledge base.